jmtilli/rlctrans/README.md

 5 3 RL R=24
 ```

-Note the RSbypass which prevents transformer to be completely disconnected from
-all of the circuits when neither S1 nor D1 is closed and Rbypass which prevents
-isolation of transformer primary and secondary sides.
+Note the Rbypass which prevents isolation of transformer primary and secondary
+sides.

 Program to control it: